 Or anyone who wants to "check the box".

-No. This an unconventional course.
-There is no one accreditation for TEFL just independent
+This is an unconventional course and there is no one accreditation for TEFL just independent

 It's mainly a marketing term.